Actindo-AG/Documentation/Channels/Integration/01e_Magento2.md

 12. Click the *Image handling* menu entry in the left side bar.
     All available image attributes available in the Magento 2 gallery are displayed on the right side.

-13. Enable the applicable toggles as necessary to hide or display the corresponding images in the Magento 2 gallery.
+13. Enable all toggles of the image attributes whose images you want to be hidden in the Magento 2 gallery.

 14. Click the *Image name* menu entry in the left side bar.
-    The *Imagen name* settings are displayed are displayed on the right side.
+    The *Image name* settings are displayed are displayed on the right side.

-15. Disable the *Apply from default* toggle.
+15. Disable the *Apply from default* toggle to configure how the image names should be customized before uploading to the Magento 2 shop.
-    The *Use ECM image name* toggle und the *Regular expressions* field are unlocked.
+    The *Use ECM image name* toggle and the *Regular expressions* field are unlocked.

+    > [Info]  The following settings are used to improve the SEO of your images.

-16. If necessary, disable the *Use ECM image name*.
+16. If desired, disable the *Use ECM image name* toggle.
+By default, the toggle is enabled.

-17. If desired, create regular expressions to define words or descriptions to be removed from the image name.
+17. If desired, define regular expressions that will be removed from the image name.
-The site https://regex101.com/ can be useful to test regular expressions.

-    > [Info] This function allows to create customized image names to make them SEO-friendly and improve search rankings.
+For detailed information about regular expressions, see https://regex101.com/.

-18. Click the [Save] button.
+18. Click the [SAVE] button.
     All changes have been saved.
 The *Saving successful* pop-up window is displayed.

     ![Saving successful](../../Assets/Screenshots/Channels/Settings/Connections/SavingSuccessful.png "[Saving successful]")

-[comment]: <> (Muss man die Verbindung auch synchronisieren oder wird automatisch synchronisiert nach dem Speichern?)

-[comment]: <> (Steps 5, 6 und 7 -alle unter Order States menu entry- könnten in einem großen Schritt zusammengelegt werden, mit weitere Unterschritte geteilt werden, wobei er wäre extrem lang und nicht so überschauber.
-Meinung dazu?)